TTWNO/tait.tech/isaif.md

 <p id="114">114.
 As explained in paragraphs <a href="#65">65</a>-<a href="#67">67</a>, <a href="#70">70</a>-<a href="#73">73</a>, modern man is strapped down by a network of rules and regulations, and his
 fate depends on the actions of persons remote from him whose decisions he cannot influence.
 This is not accidental or a result of the arbitrariness of arrogant bureaucrats.
 It is necessary and inevitable in any technologically advanced society.
 The system
 HAS TO regulate human behavior closely in order to function.
-At work people have to do what they are told to do, otherwise production would be thrown into chaos.
+At work people have to do what they are told to do, when they are told to do it, and in the way they are told to do it, otherwise production would be thrown into chaos.
 Bureaucracies HAVE TO be run according to rigid rules.
 To allow any substantial personal discretion to lower-level bureaucrats would disrupt the system and lead to charges of unfairness due to differences in the way individual bureaucrats exercised their discretion.
-It is true that some restrictions on our freedom could be eliminated, but GENERALLY SPEAKING the regulation of our lives by large organizations is necessary for the functioning of industrialtechnological society.
+It is true that some restrictions on our freedom could be eliminated, but GENERALLY SPEAKING the regulation of our lives by large organizations is necessary for the functioning of industrial-technological society.
 The result is a sense of powerlessness on the part of the average person.
 It may be, however, that formal regulations will tend increasingly to be replaced by psychological tools that make us want to do what the system requires of us.
 (Propaganda [<a href="#footnote-14">14</a>], educational techniques, “mental health” programs, etc.)
 </p>